ThinkinCoin/website/wp-content/plugins/wp-rest-api-authentication/README.txt

 [Sync products to WooCommerce | Import WooCommerce products using API](https://plugins.miniorange.com/woocommerce-api-product-sync-with-woocommerce-rest-apis)

-* This plugin allows you connect to your Supplier, Inventory, ERP, CRM APIs to sync the products to your [WooCommerce](https://wordpress.org/plugins/woocommerce/) store with all the relevant product data automatically.
+* This plugin allows you to connect to your Supplier, Inventory, ERP, and CRM APIs to sync the products to your [WooCommerce](https://wordpress.org/plugins/woocommerce/) store with all the relevant product data automatically.

 [Sync Custom Posts using External API](https://plugins.miniorange.com/wordpress-sync-posts-from-api)